 -

-A Roadmap for Food Product Reformulation in Ireland
+Food Reformulation and A Roadmap for Food Product Reformulation in Ireland

 -

-This Food Reformulation presentation is for anyone interested in food reformulation in Ireland: food manufacturers, food retail industry, food service sector, students, lecturers and researchers.
+This food reformulation presentation is for anyone interested in food reformulation in Ireland: food manufacturers, food retail industry, foodservice sector, students, lecturers and researchers.

 -